auth0/docs/articles/connections/database/custom-db/create-db-connection.md

 This script assumes that you have a **users** table containing these columns.
 The **id** returned by Login script is used to construct the **user ID** attribute of the user profile.

-4. Click **Save**
+4. Click **Save**.
 5. Click **Try** to test the script.
-(Note that clicking **Try** to test your script will also save your script.)
+(This step will also save your script.)

+  Script templates are not used by Auth0 until you click **Save** or **Try**.
+This is true even if you only modify one script and haven't made changes to any others.
+You must click **Save** at least once for all the scripts to be in place.

 ## Add configuration parameters

 You can store parameters, like the credentials required to connect to your database, in the **Settings** section below the script editor.
-These will be available for all of your scripts, and you can access them using the global configuration object.
+These will be available for all of your scripts, and you can access them using the `global` configuration object.

 You can access parameter values using the `configuration` object in your database action scripts (i.e., `configuration.MYSQL_PASSWORD`).